netcup-community/community-tutorials/community-tutorials/linux-hardening.md

 ```

 You can also use ufw to allow only specific IP adresses or ranges.
-If you do this on a machine outside of your local network make sure your public IP adress doesn't change after a while, otherwise you will be unable to login.
+If you do this on a server outside of your local network make sure your public IP adress doesn't change after a while, otherwise you will be unable to login.

 Example for an IP range in your LAN
 ```bash